 09. Charge differently

-Again, remain flexible.
+Again, you'll want to retain some flexibility to be able to balance your freelance finances.
 Shillcock still offers custom pricing and retainers that don't fit into specific packages.
 But she doesn't regret 'packaging' work, nor think it devalues output.
 "If anything, it creates more value for people I want to work with and builds a huge amount of trust between myself and potential clients."

 Whatever your approach, Torlini says the goal should always be to deliver value to customers.
 "Anchor pricing relative to the benefit you deliver and you can better position the value of your services, escape the trap of being treated like a commodity and earn the right to demand higher fees."